A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Inherent Growth Factor

+{Reviewing the literature on habit dynamics, predicting the IGF factor remains an active area of research, and in general, the available data are sparse for $T < -30\,^{\circ}\mathrm{C}$.
+However, extrapolations and fits to the limited available data have already been pursued in the literature (see, for example, \cite{igf6} and \cite{igf4}).
+To date, however, most IGF estimations rely on partially empirical or ad hoc closure assumptions.

+In the present work, the IGF is formulated in a way to be consistent with the above state-of-the-art habit-dynamics models describing transitions between plate-like and columnar crystals, while remaining sufficiently simple to allow future extensions and refinement as controlled in-cloud observational data become available.}

-In this research we set $\Gamma=\Gamma(T)$ for $T>243.15\, K$ and directly fit a function $\Gamma(T)$ to the available data in \cite{igf1,igf3}.
-However, for $T<243.15\, K$ we use Nelson and Baker model which directly accounts for dislocation growth and step nucleation theories, characterized by supersaturation immediately above the surface (i.e., surface supersaturation $s_\text{surf}$), a temperature-dependent characteristic supersaturation describing the supersaturation-dependence of surface-kinetic mediated growth (i.e., $s_\text{char}$), and the parameter $M$ that describes the surface growth mode.
-An approximation for $\alpha$ the captures both dislocation growth and step nucleation theories was suggested by Nelson and Baker \cite{igf2}:
+To this end, we set $\Gamma=\Gamma(T)$ for $T > -30\,^{\circ}\mathrm{C}$ and directly fit a function $\Gamma(T)$ to the available data in \cite{igf1,igf3}.
+However, for $T < -30\,^{\circ}\mathrm{C}$ we use Nelson and Baker model which directly accounts for dislocation growth and step nucleation theories, characterized by supersaturation immediately above the surface (i.e., surface supersaturation $s_\text{surf}$), a temperature-dependent characteristic supersaturation describing the supersaturation-dependence of surface-kinetic mediated growth (i.e., $s_\text{char}$), and the parameter $N$ that describes the surface growth mode.
+An approximation for $\alpha$ that captures both dislocation growth and step nucleation theories was suggested by \cite{igf2}:

 where $\alpha_s$ is the sticking probability/adsorption efficiency and is thought to be near unity \cite{igf4,igf5}.
-In addition, $M=1$ is consistent with the dislocation growth whereas $M\geq10$ is amenable to step nucleation.
+In addition, $N=1$ is consistent with the dislocation growth whereas $N\geq10$ is amenable to step nucleation.